djreiss/yajalife/README.md

 TO COMPILE:

 See the note above about the Acme, gnu.getopt, and util.ucar.prefs Java libraries.
-Download and add them to your class path (or edit the Makefile).
+These are currently installed in the lib/ directory.

-Install a Java DK (anything newer than Java 1.1 will work).
+Install a Java DK (anything newer than Java 1.1 will work), and apache-ant.

-Edit the Makefile if necessary.
+Edit the build.xml file if necessary.

-Type "make" to create "yajalife.jar".
+Type "ant" to create "build/yajalife.jar".

 _______________________________________________________________________